Reading in Early Years to Key Stage 1:

 Daily Supported Reading

 We use word banks, sentences for reading as well as texts that focus on the sounds they have recently learned.
+Children have access to a wide range of phonically decodable books to enable them to transfer their learning of Phonics into fluent reading that they enjoy.

 Children are able to choose a book that excites them and take it home to share with the family.
 This is completely aimed at igniting a love of reading.
 Class texts are used to enhance their writing and engage them in the process.
 These books provide the connection between reading, writing, grammar, phonics and imagination.
 The planning focuses for 3-4 weeks on a single text, allowing them to explore multiple aspects of each story.
 Class reading books are chosen by the school to allow children to experience new and exciting texts that are above their reading levels.
 It is another time for them to sit back, listen, question and truly enjoy different aspects of reading.